-This screen will appear ONLY if you have more than one network adapter installed in your computer.
+If you have more than one network adapter installed in your computer, this screen will appear.
 If you have more than one network adapter installed in your computer, the Wizard will need to know which adapter is connected to your modem.
-Select the network card that is connected to your modem from the list and click "Next".
-If you are not sure which adapter to choose, select the adapter at the top of the list.
-If you mistakenly choose the wrong adapter now, you will be able to choose a different one later.
+Select the network adapter that is connected to your modem from the list and click "Next".